bbauska/meta-react-basics/README.md

 Here's the output of executing the above command:

-The installation and setup might take a few minutes.

-Here's the output of executing the above command:

 ```
 Creating a new React app in /home/pc/Desktop/firstapp.
 Installing packages.
 This might take a couple of minutes.